- Laura Lee

 2. una piedra (o roca) preciosa, un objeto ornamental...
 Answer: el diamante / la joya

 Happy Valentine's Day!
-Hope you've found some sweet resources to get your students excited about El Día de San Valentín!
+Hope you've found some sweet resources to get students excited about El Día de San Valentín!

 Click for more Spanish Valentine's Day Resources